Finger pinching conspiracy theory: Origin and spread

 Protests continued after GS25's announcement.
 On May 2, a petition on National Petition to the Blue House was launched to remove the GS25 business chain from the Korea Armed Forces; it received 42 thousand signatures in a day.
-Support for a boycott spread, with an image posted on social media comparing this movement to the 2019 boycott of Japanese products.
+A boycott movement spread, with supporters comparing it to the 2019 boycott of Japanese products.
 One GS25-affiliated store owner put up a signboard that supported "equality of outcome and opportunity" and denounced feminism.
 Members of the New Men's Solidarity protested outside the company's headquarters.

 The integrity behind the online backlash was questioned by GS25 officials and third parties.
-Food industry retailers interviewed by The Hankyoreh described the accusation as "esoteric" and showed concerns that such incidents would demoralize their business.
-A person claiming to be the graphic designer of the GS25 poster contested the controversy on Blind on May 9, 2021.
-In a now-deleted statement, she said she doesn't support any ideology and her design didn't contain an expression of hate for men.
+Food industry retailers rejected the accusation and expressed that such incidents would demoralize their business.
+A person claiming to be the GS25 graphic designer contested the controversy on Blind.
+In a now-deleted statement, she said she does not support any ideology and her design did not intend hatred for men.
 Nevertheless, GS25 announced on May 31 that the graphic designer would be disciplined.
 GS Retail president was relocated to only serving offline business department although GS25 claimed this decision is unrelated to the finger pinching incident.
 The GS25 incident is commonly referred to as the first publicized case of controversies surrounding the finger pinching.